Eugenia subterminalis

 Eugenia subterminalis, commonly known as cambuí pitanga, cereja do mato verdadeira, pitanga lisa de sombra, pitanga preta, and cambuízão vermelho do rio Paranapanema, is a species of plant in the family Myrtaceae.
 It is endemic to araucária forest in Bolivia, northern Brazil, Colombia, Ecuador, and Peru.
-The plant is a semi-deciduous shrub that grows to between 2 and 4 metres tall, and produces egg shaped fruit between 15 and 25mm tall, and 18 to 20mm wide.
+The plant is a semi-deciduous shrub that grows to between 2 and 4 m tall, and produces egg shaped fruit between tall, and wide.